ab-chesspad/ChessPad/README.md

 # ChessPad
 PGN editor for Android

-The manual can be found in doc/ directory
+The full description can be found in ChessPadApp/src/main/assets/about/ directory